TheMarex/prosem/Niklaus/RandomWalk.md

 Also, instead of running time and space usage, we use the *expected running time* and the *expected space usage*.

-## Randomized vs. Non-Determinstic
+## Randomized vs. Non-deterministic

 One might wonder what the relation between $RL$ and $NL$ is.
-It is important not to confuse the concepts of *random* (as used by $RL$) and *non-determinstic* (as used by NL).
+It is important not to confuse the concepts of *random* (as used by $RL$) and *non-deterministic* (as used by NL).
 Non-determinism allows the TM to guess the *correct* transition in each step.
 A randomized TM can use a random value to determine the next transition, but for the *same random value* it will always act *deterministically*.
-Thus we see that every determinstic TM is a randomized TM that takes exactly zero random decisions.
+Thus we see that every deterministic TM is a randomized TM that takes exactly zero random decisions.
-Furthermore every randomized TM can be simulated by non-deterministic TM, by replacing random decisions with non-deterministic transisions to the corresponding states that could be chosen based on the random value.
+Furthermore every randomized TM can be simulated by non-deterministic TM, by replacing random decisions with non-deterministic transistions to the corresponding states that could be chosen based on the random value.

 To conclude we see that: $L \subseteq RL \subseteq NL$